Skip to main content

 I am interested in studying the effects of certain microbes on human health.
 My research focuses on the microbiome-gut-brain axis, and more specifically on the impact of the gut microbiome on behavior.

-Worked with Dr. David.
+Advisor: Dr. Maude David.

 Dr. Winni (Lu) Wang